cirosantilli/linux-cheat/eclipse.md

 Install and search plugins through the Eclipse Marketplace.

-From the IDE: Help > Eclipse Marketplace
+From the IDE: Help > Eclipse Marketplace ... note the very intuitive placement under Help.

 The website: <http://marketplace.eclipse.org/>